-******Please note that this list will be updated throughout August and that some categories may change.
+******Please note that this list will be updated throughout the winter break and that some categories may change.
 Make sure you check back before registering for classes.******

 In most cases, this means that at least 50% of the material in the course relates directly to the student’s field.
 If you find a course that you think is well-suited to your own particular course of study, but that does not appear on the list, please petition the Committee on Instruction for credit, keeping in mind the 50% guideline.